DFAC: Federal Fiscal Compliance

 • Cash Management – The district shall maintain written procedures to implement the cash management requirements found in EDGAR.

-• Allowability of Costs – The district shall ensure that allowability of all costs charged to each federal award is accurately determined and documented.
+• Allowability of Costs – The district shall maintain written procedures for determining the allowability of all costs charged to each federal award is accurately determined and documented.

 Time and Effort Reporting by Employees